Free HTML5 WordPress Theme

 - Very minimal, meant to do just the basics and serve as a starting point

-- Uses default and/or standard WordPress template tags, loops, and other functions
+- Uses the WordPress API for template tags, loops, and other functions

-- Looks and works great out of the box in (almost) all modern browsers (see next section)
+- Looks great out of the box in all modern browsers (see next section)

 - Designed to be as lightweight and fast as possible — only essential tags are included

 Probably many other browsers as well! :)

 For a closer look at the H5 Theme Template, check out our newly revamped DigWP Theme Clubhouse, where we showcase all of the (free and exclusive) themes that we release here at Digging Into WordPress.

 The article states: “Contains no s, s, classes, or ids!”

 The body got the classes “home blog”?
 I saw the comments for the div-uses (“…not present in H5”), but no comment for the body?

 Will it work without the h5.js?
 Does it only break for IE?

 This looks great!
 I’m all for going for HTML5, but I want the href-anywhere (Eric Meyer) to be present.
 That’d be awesome.